LUCRY1024/SalarixiOnionV2/README.md

 ⭐ **Salarixi Onion** allows you to launch a specific number of bots on **Minecraft servers** and manage them in real time.
 The client is **very user-friendly** and **easy to use**, offering **great flexibility** and **functionality**.

+✨ The client gives you **full control** over bots, from chat messages to various cheating functions.

 📌 This client uses the [mineflayer](https://github.com/PrismarineJS/mineflayer) library as a base.

 ![](./images/main-page-screen.png)